awasumina/Football-Play-Detection-YOLO-/README.md

 # YOLO Football Play Detection

 This project utilizes the YOLO (You Only Look Once) model for detecting various football plays in images.
-The model is trained on a dataset specifically curated for this task and can predict bounding boxes around different objects in the scene.
+The model is trained on a dataset specifically curated for this task and can predict bounding boxes around different objects in the scene. .
+The aim is to enhance understanding and analysis of football plays, which can be beneficial for coaching, strategy development, and player performance evaluation.

+## Project Objectives
+Real-Time Detection: To provide real-time detection of football plays in images, facilitating quick analysis.
+Bounding Box Visualization: To visualize detected plays with bounding boxes, enhancing clarity in object detection.
+Class Distribution Analysis: To analyze the distribution of different detected classes, aiding in understanding play frequency and patterns

 ## Usage